Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Readme.md

     1. Completed all challenges.
     2. Completed the (2) class projects
-    3. Spec'ed out and completed your custom project
+    3. Completed your custom project